walaj/SeqLib/README.md

 Memory management
 -----------------
-One of the greater challenges in using C code like BWA-MEM and htslib as an API is in handling memory management.
-C++ makes this more palatable with smart pointers that handle freeing memory automatically.
+SnowTools is built to automatically handle memory management of C code from BWA-MEM and htslib by using C++ smart pointers that handle freeing memory automatically.
 One of the main motivations behind SnowTools is that all access to sequencing reads, BWA, etc should completely avoid ``malloc`` and ``free``.
-In SnowTools, the speed and compression of HTSlib is available, but all the mallocs/frees are handled for you automatically in the constructors and destructors.
+In SnowTools, the speed and compression of HTSlib is available, but all the mallocs/frees are handled automatically in the constructors and destructors.

 Note about BamTools and Gamgee
 ------------------------------
-There are many overlaps between this project and the [BamTools][BT] project from Derek Barnett, and the [Gamgee][gam] project also from the Broad Institute.
-These are excellent projects, and I am providing SnowTools here in the case that it may be more suited to your individual needs than BamTools or Gamgee.
+There are overlaps between this project and the [BamTools][BT] project from Derek Barnett, and the [Gamgee][gam] project also from the Broad Institute.
+In short, BamTools has been more widely used and tested, but is relatively slow compared with SnowTools (~2x).

-In short, BamTools is the mostly widely used and tested program from BAM/SAM reading and writing in C++, but is ~2x slower than htslib and has a larger memory footprint.
-Gamgee provides BAM/SAM/CRAM reading/writing, and uses HTSlib to maximize efficiency, plus has smart pointer memory management.
-It is a more mature project, but does not have an interface to BWA-MEM or BLAT.
-SnowTools is the least mature of these projects, but unites in one eco system HTSlib, BWA-MEM, BLAT, and soon SGA (String Graph Assembler).
+Gamgee provides similar functionality as a C++ interface to C, but does not incorportate BWA-MEM or BLAT.
+SnowTools is under active development, while Gamgee has been abandoned.

 SnowTools/BamTools differences
 ------------------------------
 > 1. Sort/index functionality is independently implemented in BamTools.
 In SnowTools, the Samtools sort and index functions are called directly.
 > 2. BamTools stores quality scores and sequences as strings.
-In SnowTools, the HTSlib native bam1_t format is used instead.
-This format has a lower memory footprint by using only 4 bits per base, rather than 8.
+In SnowTools, the HTSlib ``bam1_t`` format is used instead, which uses only 4 bits per base, rather than 8.
- Conversion to C++ style std::string is provided as a function and can be done on the fly.
+ Conversion to C++ style ``std::string`` is provided with the ``Sequence`` function.
-> 3. BamTools provides the BamMultiReader class for reading multiple BAM files at once, while SnowTools does not currently support this functionality.
+> 3. BamTools provides the ``BamMultiReader`` class for reading multiple BAM files at once, while SnowTools does not currently support this functionality.
 > 4. SnowTools contains a built in interface to BWA-MEM for in-memory indexing and querying.
 > 5. SnowTools contains a beta wrapper around BLAT.